Wednesday, April 17, 2024

 If you'd like to include PDF's as attachment's to your letter, you can upload these and use the unique id's the website gives you to attach them to your letter.

-You can upload PDF's one of two ways.
+You can upload PDF's one of three ways.

 JSON PDF File Upload